Żabbar: 1951

-A memorable date for the Żabbarin.
+This was a memorable year for the Żabbarin.
 The then Metropolitan Archbishop of Malta Michael Gonzi crowned the miraculous image of Our Lady of Grace venerated in her Sanctuary.
-A large crowd gathered in front of the Sanctuary on Sunday 2 September 1951.
+A large crowd gathered in front of the sanctuary on Sunday 2 September 1951.
 During 2001 a twelve star silver diadem was placed on it by Archbishop Joseph Mercieca, in celebration of the Golden Jubilee.

 Recent history

-More recently, on 14 October 1975, Vulcan B. 2, XM645 of No.9 Squadron RAF, exploded over the village.
-One wing full of fuel fell on Sanctuary Street, the main street of the village and several other parts fell on the school.
+More recently, on 14 October 1975, a Vulcan B. 2, XM645 of No.9 Squadron RAF, exploded over the village.
+One wing full of fuel fell on Sanctuary Street, the main street of the village, and several other parts fell on the school.
 The children were having their break at that time and were safely evacuated by the supervising teachers and headmaster.
 The whole accident, which involved other parts of the city due to the violent explosion, claimed six victims.
 Five of them were crew members trapped in the plane.
 The sixth was a civilian, who was walking in the street at the time.
 Around 20 other individuals were injured.
 Various items related to the crash, including part of the Vulcan, can be seen at the Żabbar Sanctuary Museum.
 Some parts of this wing are now in custody of Charlene, who was present and vividly remembers this incident.